 The project area largely consists of one- and two-family residential buildings and is currently zoned R3-1 and R3X with limited areas of R3-2.
 Several retail and service businesses are located in a C1-1 commercial overlay mapped in Graham Beach along Father Capodanno Boulevard.

-City Planning, in coordination with local leaders and area stakeholders, has developed a proposed rezoning that seeks to address the exceptional risks from natural hazards these areas face, as well as their unique programmatic, environmental, and land use conditions.
-The proposed text amendment and rezoning seeks to achieve the following goals:
+City Planning, in coordination with local leaders and area stakeholders, developed a rezoning that seeks to address the exceptional risks from natural hazards these areas face, as well as their unique programmatic, environmental, and land use conditions.
+The text amendment and rezoning seeks to achieve the following goals:

-Proposal includes a Zoning Text Amendment to create a new Special Coastal Risk District to ensure that new development minimize risks for public safety and is consistent with plans for open space, wetland conservation, and infrastructure.
+The rezoning includes a Text Amendment to create a new Special Coastal Risk District to ensure that new development minimize risks for public safety and is consistent with plans for open space, wetland conservation, and infrastructure.
 The special district will:

-In addition, the proposal includes the modification of an existing C1-1 commercial overlay in Graham Beach.
-The C1-1 overlay will be reduced in size and replaced with the new C1-3 commercial overlay.
+In addition, the rezoning includes the modification of an existing C1-1 commercial overlay in Graham Beach.
+The C1-1 overlay was reduced in size and replaced with a C1-3 commercial overlay.
 The C1-3 overlay will better reflect existing patterns of commercial development in the area and, by reducing parking requirements, have the added benefit of making rebuilding easier in the aftermath of future floods.

 On April 24, 2017, the Department of City Planning certified the Uniform Land Use Review Procedure (ULURP) applications for the East Shore Special Coastal Risk Subdistrict & Rezoning (C 170373 ZMR and N 170374 ZRR).
 During this time, the public has a chance to formally comment on the proposal.
 Staten Island Community Boards 2 and 3, Staten Island Borough Board, the City Planning Commission and the City Council Zoning Subcommittee held hearings and issued formal recommendations prior to its adoption by City Council on September 7, 2017.